Enhanced six operations and base change theorem for higher Artin stacks: More preliminaries on -categories

-This chapter is a collection of preliminaries on $\infty$-categories.
-In \Sec \ref{1ss:preliminary_lemmas}, we record some basic lemmas.
-In \Sec \ref{1ss:key}, we recall a key lemma and its variant established in \cite{LZa}, which will be subsequently used in this article.
-In \Sec \ref{1ss:multisimplicial_sets}, we recall the definitions of multisimplicial sets and multi-marked simplicial sets from \cite{LZa}.
-In \Sec \ref{1ss:partial_adjoints}, we develop a method of taking partial adjoints, namely, taking adjoint functors along given directions.
+This chapter is a further collection of preliminaries on $\infty$-categories.
+In \Sec\ref{b1ss:preliminary_lemmas}, we record some basic lemmas.
+In \Sec\ref{b1ss:partial_adjoints}, we develop a method of taking partial adjoints, namely, taking adjoint functors along given directions.
 This will be used to construct the initial enhanced operation map for schemes.
-In \Sec \ref{1ss:symmetric_monoidal}, we collect some general facts about symmetric monoidal $\infty$-categories, including a closure property of closed symmetric monoidal presentable $\infty$-categories.
-We also introduce an $\infty$-operad $\Pfo$ to coherently encode the projection formula in the construction of enhanced operation maps in latter chapters.
+In \Sec\ref{b1ss:symmetric_monoidal}, we collect some general facts and constructions related to symmetric monoidal $\infty$-categories.